-The methodology proposed in Günther and Harttgen (2009) is extended in this study by applying it to panel data with hierarchical structure and by taking into account observable shocks in income prediction.
+The methodology proposed in Günther and Harttgen (2009) is extended in this study by applying it to panel data with hierarchical structure where time (or 'occasion') is included as another level.
+Here we also take into account observable shocks in predicting income.
 We propose to use the three-level model to decompose the ex ante vulnerability measure into covariate (aggregate) and idiosyncratic components.
-We also employ fixed-effects model to derive the vulnerability estimate without decomposing it into covariate and idiosyncratic components, and to see how different methods yield different vulnerability estimates.
+We also employ fixed-effects (FE) model to derive the vulnerability estimate without decomposing it into covariate and idiosyncratic components, and to see how different methods yield different vulnerability estimates.
+Furthermore, the FE model is used for the first differenced income to predict income in 2012 to define the vulnerability status.